redshiftrobotics/summer-camp-tessel-2015/README.md

 ## sound

 To use the controller's Sound function, you first need to initialize the object.
-The Port varaible should be set to 0, 1, or 2.
+The Port variable should be set to 0, 1, or 2.
 These port values correspond with the G4, G5, and G6 GPIO pins.
 The Callback function will be called when the Sound function has been configured.

  ```
 Piezo = new Controller.Sound(0, function() //sets the port to 0, which is pin G4